blowb/blowb-doc/install-essential-docker/nginx.rst

      -out $DOCKER_SHARE/nginx/tls/dummy.crt
     sudo chmod 600 $DOCKER_SHARE/nginx/tls/dummy.key

-Since we need to add additional links into this container later, which means we need to recreate this container frequently, for convenience, we create a script to do this:
+Docker volumes will be used by the nginx container to access the web resources of some Internet apps.
+Since we need to add additional Docker volumes into this container later for some Internet apps, we need to recreate this container frequently, as each time the volumes in a Docker container changes, it is required to recreate this container.
+For convenience, we create a helper script to do this:
 ::

    mkdir ~/util